herputrafael/Lion-App/README.md

 Use after that `npm start` to run the project.
 Use `npm test` so you can run the tests.

+Login with user: admin and password: Password12*
+Click on the avatar on the right of the header to display the user data or use the logout button to get logged out.

+Or check it online: https://de200262.lion-app.pages.dev/

 ## Useful Scripts

 - `start` runs your app for development, reloading on file changes